junxit/us-congress-bills-111/metadata.md

 - 2009-10-29 — Referred to House Rules
 - 2009-10-29 — Referred to House Ways and Means
 - 2009-10-29 — Referred to the Committee on Energy and Commerce, and in addition to the Committees on Education and Labor, Ways and Means, Oversight and Government Reform, the Budget, Rules, Natural Resources, and the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2009-11-02 — Referred to the Subcommittee on Health.
+- 2009-11-07 — Amendment (A001) offered by Mr. Stupak. (consideration: CR H12921-12927, H12962; text: CR H12921)
+- 2009-11-07 — Amendment (A002) in the nature of a substitute offered by Mr. Boehner. (consideration: CR H12927-12962, H12962-12963; text: CR H12927-12950)
+- 2009-11-07 — Amendment agreed to by House: On agreeing to the Stupak amendment (A001) Agreed to by the Yeas and Nays: 240 - 194, 1 Present (Roll no. 884).
+- 2009-11-07 — Amendment failed by House: On agreeing to the Boehner amendment (A002) Failed by the Yeas and Nays: 176 - 258 (Roll no. 885).
+- 2009-11-07 — Considered under the provisions of rule H. Res.
+903. (consideration: CR H12623-12968; text of mesure as amended in House: CR H12623-12834)
+- 2009-11-07 — DEBATE - Pursuant to the provisions of H.Res.
+903, the House proceeded with 1 hour of debate on the Boehner amendment in the nature of a substitute.
+- 2009-11-07 — DEBATE - Pursuant to the provisions of H.Res.
+903, the House proceeded with 20 minutes of debate on the Stupak amendment.
+- 2009-11-07 — DEBATE - The House proceeded with 10 minutes of debate on the Cantor motion to recommit with instructions.
+The instructions contained in the motion seek to insert a new title with the heading "Seniors Protection and Medicare Regional Payment Equity Fund".
+- 2009-11-07 — DEBATE - The House proceeded with four hours of debate on H.R.
+3962.
+- 2009-11-07 — House amendment agreed to: On agreeing to the Stupak amendment (A001) Agreed to by the Yeas and Nays: 240 - 194, 1 Present (Roll no. 884).
+- 2009-11-07 — House amendment not agreed to: On agreeing to the Boehner amendment (A002) Failed by the Yeas and Nays: 176 - 258 (Roll no. 885).
+- 2009-11-07 — House amendment offered
+- 2009-11-07 — House amendment offered
+- 2009-11-07 — House amendment offered/reported by : Amendment (A001) offered by Mr. Stupak.(consideration: CR H12921-12927, H12962; text: CR H12921)
+- 2009-11-07 — House amendment offered/reported by : Amendment (A002) in the nature of a substitute offered by Mr. Boehner.(consideration: CR H12927-12962, H12962-12963; text: CR H12927-12950)
+- 2009-11-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-11-07 — Mr. Cantor moved to recommit with instructions to Energy and Commerce. (consideration: CR H12963-12967; text: CR H12963-12966)
+- 2009-11-07 — On agreeing to the Boehner amendment (A002) Failed by the Yeas and Nays: 176 - 258 (Roll no. 885).
+- 2009-11-07 — On agreeing to the Stupak amendment (A001) Agreed to by the Yeas and Nays: 240 - 194, 1 Present (Roll no. 884).
+- 2009-11-07 — On motion to recommit with instructions Failed by recorded vote: 187 - 247 (Roll no. 886). (consideration: CR H12967)
+- 2009-11-07 — On ordering the previous question Agreed to by voice vote. (consideration: CR H12963)
+- 2009-11-07 — On passage Passed by recorded vote: 220 - 215 (Roll no. 887).
+- 2009-11-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Boehner amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Camp (MI) demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2009-11-07 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Stupak amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Stupak demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption of the amendment until later in the legislative day.
+- 2009-11-07 — Passed/agreed to in House: On passage Passed by recorded vote: 220 - 215 (Roll no. 887).
+- 2009-11-07 — Roll call votes on amendments in House
+- 2009-11-07 — Roll call votes on amendments in House
+- 2009-11-07 — Rule provides for consideration of H.R.
+3962 and H.R.
+3961 with 4 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+- 2009-11-07 — Rules Committee Resolution H. Res.
+903 Reported to House.
+Rule provides for consideration of H.R.
+3962 and H.R.
+3961 with 4 hours of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+Specified amendments are in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+- 2009-11-07 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H12967)
+- 2009-11-07 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.